 “Rich is devoted to technical excellence, and he is a great example of how TCG helps clients by thoroughly comprehending and tailoring solutions to specific business needs,” said Dan Turner, President of TCG.
 “His ability to manage a complex and high‐performing team, with all of the technical and personal skills that requires, is a testament to his importance in BSB, and we are thrilled that he has been recognized for his accomplishments with a Rising Star award.”

-TCG is an award-winning, CMMI Level 2 small business that specializes in tailored information technology solutions and consulting services.
+TCG is an award‐winning, CMMI Level 2 small business that specializes in tailored information technology solutions and advisory services.
 The company has a wealth of experience assisting Federal agencies, businesses, and organizations in migrating their existing fragmented information technology infrastructures and inconsistent processes to integrated environments built on reusable functionality, consistent business processes, and interoperable infrastructures.

 TCG aims to save the government $1 billion by 2016, and has already recorded more than $165 million towards that target.
-TCG will achieve this goal by helping the government do its important business more efficiently through the application of management consulting, information technology, and improved practices based on structured industry best practices.
+TCG will achieve this goal by helping the government do its important business more efficiently through the application of management advisory services, information technology, and improved practices based on structured industry best practices.